karanchandra9717/karan/content/post/2015-02-13-hamlet-monologue.md

 And lose the name of action. -- Soft you now,
 The fair Ophelia! -- Nymph, in thy orisons
 Be all my sins remembered.

+### this is the new heading

+Thus conscience does make cowards of us all,
+And thus the native hue of resolution
+Is sicklied o'er with the pale cast of thought,
+And enterprise of great pitch and moment
+With this regard their currents turn awry
+And lose the name of action. -- Soft you now,
+The fair Ophelia! -- Nymph, in thy orisons
+Be all my sins remembered.

+### first time things gonna be done now !

+And lose the name of action. -- Soft you now,
+The fair Ophelia! -- Nymph, in thy orisons
+Be all my sins remembered. find differnt ways to taccle them for the new beginning. changes in the file and static file as well to connect the file to put this up